Diversification is one of the most important things to get right when managing a portfolio.

 This sounds like a good thing, but when a recession hits and economic production goes down, the industrial demand for silver falls, and the price of silver usually falls.
 This makes it too correlated with equities to be useful for this primary purpose of offering downside portfolio protection.
 This is true for platinum and palladium as well; they generally decline in price during recessions like equities because they are used in industry, such as for catalytic converters on automobiles.

 The “good” news about silver is that it’s more volatile than gold.
-That means the option premiums and income you get from option-weaving into and out of it are higher than with gold.
+That means that opportunistic investors can make a lot more money from selling options in silver ETFs or silver miners.
 For patient, long-term investors, volatility is a good thing.

 The Gold-To-Silver Ratio